 Hummingbirds remain the smallest birds in the world which migrate.

-Curiously, they are even odder in the fact that they don’t migrate with other birds.
-Most other birds will migrate together in tight flocks, whereas the hummingbird will traverse its own journey solo, often travelling up to 500 miles.
+Curiously, they don’t migrate with other birds.
+Most other birds will migrate together in tight flocks, whereas the hummingbird will traverse its own solitary journey, often travelling up to 500 miles.

 As you might expect, there are no birds on Earth which lay smaller eggs than the hummingbird.
 That said, a hummingbird egg can account of up to 10% of the weight of its mother.